-The same definitional issue that makes it challenging to arrive at an exact number of mass shooting fatalities comes into play when trying to determine the frequency of U.S. mass shootings over time.
+The same definitional issue that makes it challenging to calculate mass shooting fatalities comes into play when trying to determine the frequency of U.S. mass shootings over time.
 The unpredictability of these incidents also complicates matters: As Rand Corp. noted in a research brief, “Chance variability in the annual number of mass shooting incidents makes it challenging to discern a clear trend, and trend estimates will be sensitive to outliers and to the time frame chosen for analysis.”

-The FBI found an increase in active shooter incidents between 2000 and 2020.
-There were three such incidents in 2000; by 2020, that figure had increased to 40.
+The FBI found an increase in active shooter incidents between 2000 and 2021.
+There were three such incidents in 2000.
+By 2021, that figure had increased to 61.

 Which types of firearms are most commonly used in gun murders in the U.S.?

-In 2020, handguns were involved in 59% of the 13,620 U.S. gun murders and non-negligent manslaughters for which data is available, according to the FBI.
+In 2020, the most recent year for which the FBI has published data, handguns were involved in 59% of the 13,620 U.S. gun murders and non-negligent manslaughters for which data is available.
 Rifles – the category that includes guns sometimes referred to as “assault weapons” – were involved in 3% of firearm murders.
 Shotguns were involved in 1%.
 The remainder of gun homicides and non-negligent manslaughters (36%) involved other kinds of firearms or those classified as “type not stated.”

 It’s important to note that the FBI’s statistics do not capture the details on all gun murders in the U.S. each year.
 The FBI’s data is based on information voluntarily submitted by police departments around the country, and not all agencies participate or provide complete information each year.